Discreet Confidential Consultation (213) 374-3952

 Then, if it's not true about something that is an essential factor or significant thing, that puts a defendant in a terrible position because it makes them look like they're not credible.

-It makes them look like they're not telling them the truth about what happened.
-If you end up testifying in the cases and the prosecutor can effectively show the jury through questions to you that you've lied about something.
+It makes them look like they're not telling the truth about what happened.
+If you end up testifying in the cases, the prosecutor can effectively show the jury through questions that you've lied about something.

 Then, depending on your reaction to this purported lie, it puts you in the wrong position — a position where you're not believable.
 If you're not conceivable in a criminal case, that is fatal to your defense.